IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ###4.
 Create DB2 warehouse on cloud and add the connection to Watson Studio

-From the catalog search for `DB2 Warehouse on Cloud` and create one using the appropriate plan.
+From the IBM Cloud catalog search for `DB2 Warehouse on Cloud` and create one using the appropriate plan.
 ![](doc/source/images/db2-1.png)

-Once the service is created, create new credentials from `Service Credentials` from left navigation panel.
+Once the service is created, create new credentials by selecting `Service Credentials` option in the left navigation panel.
 Make sure to save the credentials for upcoming steps.

 ![](doc/source/images/db2-2.png)

-Then from Watson Studio project that you have created earlier, got to `+ Add to Project` and choose `Connection`
+From Watson Studio project that you have created earlier, go to `+ Add to Project` and choose `Connection`
 ![](doc/source/images/db2-3.png)

 Select `Db2 Warehouse` from the available options to connect to Db2 warehouse you created earlier.
 ![](doc/source/images/db2-4.png)

-And configure the connection based on the DB2 credentials you saved earlier.
+Configure the connection based on the DB2 credentials you saved earlier.
 ![](doc/source/images/db2-5.png)

 ###5.
 Create Apache Spark as a service with IBM Cloud